oilandsugar/ritual-dust/content/folklore/wyrd-terms.md

 title = "Wyrd terms"
 date = "2020-10-19"
 tags = ["notes"]

-intro = "Here is my ever-growing collection of wyrd terms collected online, in books and in conversations.
-Getting familiar with these concepts and integrating these words in my vocabulary is part of my commitment to re-enchantment."
+desc = "My ever-growing collection of wyrd terms collected online, in books and in conversations.
+A glossary of the occult and the ancient."
 +++

+Here is my ever-growing collection of wyrd terms collected online, in books and in conversations.
+Getting familiar with these concepts and integrating these words in my vocabulary is part of my commitment to re-enchantment.

 ### Downs
 Rolling hills in southern England, The name comes from the Old English dūn (“hill”).